Conflict of Interest

 Why do I need to disclose?

 Federal regulations require Drexel to have policies in place to promote objectivity in research for which Public Health Service (PHS) grants or cooperative agreements are sought, 42 CFR Part 50 Subpart F, as well as to address Drexel’s Conflict of Interest and Commitment, Policy Number CPO-2.
+The Office of Research and Innovation’s COI Policy [DOC] can be viewed here.

 The Conflict of Interest Committee reviews the reporting forms to determine whether a significant financial interest is related to the investigator's Drexel research and whether it constitutes an FCOI.
-Once an FCOI has been identified, the committee recommends a management plan and implementation mechanisms for monitoring to the Senior Vice Provost for Research.
+Once an FCOI has been identified, the committee recommends a management plan and implementation mechanisms for monitoring to the Executive Vice Provost for Research.